Neighboring Faith Communities: A Process Guide

 BBC visits a Haitian botanica in Miami in this short piece.
 Video shows inside of a temple, has music, dancing, and spirit possession.

 A brief intro to Candomble in Brazil.
 Good video of dancing.
 Has a good explanation of why Candomble is secretive.

 A ten minute video on what it’s like to be a Zoroastrian.
 (Since non-Zoroastrians are not allowed in Fire Temples, this video is also worth watching for its depiction of a Zoroastrian worship service.)

 Guru Nanak, the founder of Sikhism, was the first great Sikh hymnodist, and hymns have been a central feature of Sikhism ever since.
-This is a video of Kirtan “Sun Sakhi,” performed by Hazuri Raagis, at the Gurdwara Sri Bhaini Sahib, Punjab, India.
-While the musicians rock out on this one, it’s probably too long to show show the whole thing in class, and when the vocals stop at about 4 minutes in, that’s a good break point.
+This is a sort of music video of a Sikh hymn.
+Includes subtitles with an English translation of the words.
+Too long to watch the whole thing in class, but worth watching 2-3 minutes.

 A highly-produced video on what a Baha’i home worship group might feel like to those who participate.
 Interviews on how adherents experience the emotional and social dimensions of Baha’i.

 L. New Religious Movements

 The categories in this section are taken from Christopher Partridge, New Religions: A Guide: New Religious Movements, Sects, and Alternative Spiritualities (Oxford: Oxford University Press, 2004).